VMD-Plugin/PACKMOL-GUI/PACKMOL-Windows-20.15.0/README.md

 ======
 With PACKMOL's transition to Julia for cross-platform compilation, precompiled Windows versions are no longer provided.
 Here, we offer a Windows-compiled version.
 If issues arise, users are encouraged to directly use the Julia-generated executable or compile the code themselves using Visual Studio.

-This README.md states that the PACKMOL-Windows-20.15.0 is available under the **MIT License**.
+The PACKMOL Windows version 20.15.0 is available under the **MIT License**.

 =======================================================================================